Humanitarian Aid Studies Centre | Centre d’Etudes sur I’Aide Humanitaire | Centro de Estudios en Ayuda Humanitaria

 Master’s students can get the following certificates:

-1. Master’s degree.
+1. KALU Master’s degree.
 Upon successful completion of all course’s activities.

 And after completing each module: